 Our first main line steam hauled train of 2020 starts the year off with a winter scenic day out from the north-west to the Cumbria Fells.

 Travelling outwards over the West Coast Main Line via Shap to Carlisle, time will be available to explore this historic border city.
 In the afternoon, we head southwards again, but via the highly scenic Settle & Carlisle line.
 This will be even more special if there is snow about to enhance the breathtaking scenery of the Pennines.
-The train will be hauled by either steam locomotive no. 45699 Galatea or 45690 Leander.
+The train will be hauled by a steam locomotive from the Carnforth pool.

 Our special train will depart from Manchester Victoria at about 07:00 stopping to collect passengers at Bolton and Preston.
 We enjoy a fast run along the West Coast Main Line (WCML) to Carnforth where we stop for our locomotive to take on water.
 We climb the first severe gradient up to Grayrigg and then travel through the beautiful Lune Gorge, gaining speed for the ascent to Shap.
 This well-known section of the WCML has a gradient of 1 in 75 and, in the former days of steam locomotives, banking engines from Tebay were used to assist trains.
 After crossing the Cumbrian Fells we descend to Penrith, and then head for Carlisle.
 We stay in the Border City for over two hours, providing ample time to visit the castle, cathedral, museum and shops, or just to relax in one of the many fine coffee shops, restaurants or bars.